filetrust/icap-qa-test-cluster/README.md

 You will also need to generate a TLS key and a cert, use the following command:

-***You do not need to enter any text when you run this command, you can press enter until it executes***
+***You do not need to enter any text when you run this command, you can press enter until it completes***

 ```bash
 openssl req -newkey rsa:2048 -nodes -keyout tls.key -x509 -days 365 -out certificate.crt